-This time of year I get lots of questions about the timing of the Southwest Companion Pass, which lets one person fly free with you for up to two years after you earn 110,000 qualifying points.
+At the end of the year I get lots of questions about the timing of the Southwest Companion Pass, which lets one person fly free with you for up to two years after you earn 125,000 qualifying points.

-Download my free ebook below to learn 10 Things You MUST Know to Earn Your Southwest Companion Pass
+Download my free cheat sheet below that shows you 10 Things You Must Know to Earn the Southwest Companion Pass:

 Download Your FREE Guide & Start Flying FREE on Southwest!